Lullabot/lb-ebook-poc/src/ebooks/why-your-cms-will-fail/chapters/chapter-2.md

 ---
-title: 'One: A lack of stakeholder involvement'
+title: 'A lack of stakeholder involvement'
 layout: chapter
 ---